uqtmiller/uqtmiller.github.io/_pages/about.md

 ## Recruitment: 2 x postdoc research fellows for 2 years

 I'm recruiting two postdocs in human-centered decision support using AI.
-To apply and find more detail, see the [UQ careers website](https://uq.wd3.myworkdayjobs.com/uqcareers/job/St-Lucia-Campus/Research-fellow-in-Human-Centred-AI-for-Decision-Support_R-36188-1).

 The first position is for a Postdoctoral Research Fellow with experience in human factors, HCI, psychology, or related area.